sumeetdhawan/sql-challenge/README.md

 # sql-challenge

-ERD Image has been saved as a PNG file and SQL
+ERD Image has been saved as a QuickDBD PNG file and SQL

 SQL file for the table schemata is uploaded